Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 First of all, you need to download the repository to your computer.
 Open a terminal and enter the command:
 `git clone https://github.com/Egorundel/yolov7_and_tensorrt-cpp-inference.git`
 Next, you need to install all the necessary libraries for your work.
-To do this, launch the terminal from the downloaded folder and run the command `pip install -r requirements.txt` in it
+To do this, launch the terminal from the downloaded folder and run the command:
+`pip install -r requirements.txt`

 # 1. Preparing data for training